South Australia's opal fields supply an estimated 80% of total world opal production

 |Proclaimed precious stones fields||4954 km2||On the Stuart Highway 550 km north of Port Augusta||Coober Pedy is a modern town with all amenities and tourist facilities|

-What you need to know about mining or residing in Mintabie
+What you need to know about mining in Mintabie

 |Lambina and Welbourn Hill pastoral stations||No opal mining is permitted without a valid Native Title Mining Agreement||-||Six negotiated diggings over the two pastoral stations||It is not recommended that tourists travel to Lambina and Welbourn Hill|